HilmaM/mudfam/README.md

-# react-signup-verification-boilerplate
+# MudFam Blog

-React - Email Sign Up with Verification, Authentication & Forgot Password
+MudFam BlogSite

-For documentation and a live demo see https://jasonwatmore.com/post/2020/04/22/react-email-sign-up-with-verification-authentication-forgot-password
+Based on the documentation and a live demo, see https://jasonwatmore.com/post/2020/04/22/react-email-sign-up-with-verification-authentication-forgot-password